 A criminal restitution order is immediately enforceable as though it was a civil judgment.
 A victim has access to all resources available under the law to enforce the restitution order, including but not limited to all of the following:

 - Access to the defendant’s financial records

 - Use of wage garnishment and lien procedures

 - Information regarding the defendant’s assets

 A victim with a restitution order does not need to “sue” the defendant because the judgment has already been made by the Court.
-After obtaining the Order For Restitution and Abstract Of Judgment (#CR-110), a victim may pursue collection of the debt on his/her own, or may contact a judgment collection service or collections attorney for expert advice and to ensure that their interests are well represented.
+After obtaining the Order for Restitution and Abstract of Judgment (#CR-110), a victim may pursue collection of the debt on his/her own, or may contact a judgment collection service or collections attorney for expert advice and to ensure that his/her interests are well represented.